IndyVerse/indylab/README.md

-Turn Single Player, Personal Information/Knowledge Management, Personal Knowledge Graphs and ather Networked Tools for Thought into ones that are multiplayer, born interoperable and support deep collaborations, that make the work continuous without necessarily be sunchronous, and contigupus with participants own(ed) entire knowledge.
+Turn Single Player, Personal Information/Knowledge Management, Personal Knowledge Graphs and ather Networked Tools for Thought into ones that are multiplayer, born interoperable and support deep collaborations, that make the work continuous without being sunchronous, and contigupus with participants own(ed) entire ongoing knowledge work.

-Making it easy for anyone with a good idea to create new multiplayer collaborative co-creative tools and capabilities.
+Make it easy for anyone with a good idea to create new multiplayer collaborative co-creative tools and capabilities.

 IndyLab turns TrailMarks from a personal Inormatiomn/Knwoledge/Research Management  tool into